1heidi/nar_persistent/README_Illinois_Data_Bank_Archive_Date_TDB.txt

 ### FILE ORGANIZATION

-* This dataset consists of 22 files:
+* This dataset consists of 19 files:
-  * 1 Readme file (MD)
   * 1 Readme file for dataset archived in the Illinios Data Bank (TXT)
   * 3 image files of figures (TIFF)
   * 1 R project file (RPROJ)
   * 9 new data files (CSV)
-  * 4 R script files (R)
+  * 5 R script files (R)
-  * Additionaly, three data files are used from https://doi.org/10.13012/B2IDB-4311325_V1:
+  * Additionaly, three input data files are used from https://doi.org/10.13012/B2IDB-4311325_V1:
     * nar_id_mapping.csv
     * nar_v20.csv
     * nar_v20_7.csv

 * The initial input data files are nar_v20_7.csv, nar_v20.csv, and nar_id_mapping.csv.

 * Each script is named for its step in the analysis process, with an additional short descriptor (see also “DATA ANALYSIS” section below).
 As data was reshaped and analyzed, scripts created subsequent CSV files which are named accordingly, e.g., STEP_1_v20_pers_Sample.R created nar_v20_pers_1.csv from the initial input files.
+The "main.R" script automates running of individual scripts.

 * In file names, "pers" stands for "persistent" to distinguish this sub-project from the first NAR census study already reported.